Program Overview

 • Campus Internships

-Under class students complete on-campus internships at a variety of campus partners.
+First year and sophomore students complete on-campus internships at a variety of campus partners.
 Students are encouraged to try different opportunities and begin narrowing down and identifying their career interests and employment goals for after graduation.

 • Community Internships, Employment, and Apprenticeships